nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * :option:`CONFIG_BT_MAX_CONN`

-  * nRF Desktop central: The option must be set to the maximum number of simultaneously connected devices.
+  * nRF Desktop central: Set the option to the maximum number of simultaneously connected devices.
   * nRF Desktop peripheral: The default value (one) is used.

 .. note::
-   After changing the number of Bluetooth peers for the nRF Desktop peripheral device, you must update the LED effects used to represent the Bluetooth connection state.
+   After changing the number of Bluetooth peers for the nRF Desktop peripheral device, update the LED effects used to represent the Bluetooth connection state.
    For details, see :ref:`nrf_desktop_led_state`.

 .. _nrf_desktop_bluetooth_guide_configuration_ll: